dart-lang/site-www/src/_guides/language/language-tour.md

 Factory constructors have no access to `this`.
 </div>

-To invoke a factory constructor, you use the `new` keyword:
+Invoke a factory constructor just like you would any other constructor:

 <?code-excerpt "misc/lib/language_tour/classes/logger.dart (logger)"?>
 {% prettify dart %}